-- At the end of 2019, there were 304 employee representatives at JCDecaux worldwide, 551 meetings were held with staff representatives, 84 agreements were signed for a total of 293 agreements in force in 2019 and 53% of Group employees were covered by collective bargaining agreements. - The International Charter of Fundamental Social Values is made available to all JCDecaux employees.
+- At the end of 2020, there were 340 employee representatives at JCDecaux worldwide, 451 meetings were held with staff representatives, 79 agreements were signed for a total of 275 agreements in force in 2020 and 47% of Group employees were covered by collective bargaining agreements. - The International Charter of Fundamental Social Values is made available to all JCDecaux employees.
 A practical guide is also deployed aiming to provide all subsidiaries with guidance on how to implement the Charter's principles. - An evaluation on the compliance of subsidiaries' local practices with the Group's Social Charter's principles is carried out every 2 years.
 The 4th study on the implementation of our social values was conducted in 2020 by the International Human Resources Projects Department and gathered 77 countries covering 99% of the FTE at the end of 2019.
-This study allowed us to also monitor the corrective action plans undertook by the 17 entities detected as not aligned to the Charter's principles relating to non-discrimination and working time during 2018 biannual survey.
-The results of the study will be published in 2021. - A legal representation letter is signed by each subsidiary's General Managers every year stating their compliance with the Charter and its principles. - A verification of the local deployment of the Charter is carried out by the Internal Audit Department when auditing subsidiaries. - An online confidential vigilance alert system is in place and available to all employees since November 2018. - The signature of the Code of Conduct of Suppliers has reached 88% of Group key suppliers in 2019.
-This measure is currently being expanded. - A yearly evaluation and an audit every three years of key suppliers including human rights criteria are carried out.
-In 2019, 69% of key suppliers were evaluated and 64% of the key direct suppliers were audited.
-This measure is also currently being expanded. - Particular actions were made this year to manage Covid crisis and ensure all employees safety: the creation of a Covid Committee composed of the Covid referent and Corporate Directors (International Operations, Internal Audit, Purchasing) which have defined and shared 27 procedures on how to locally manage Covid crisis and ensure the same guidelines and treatment for every JCDecaux employee across the World (home working, adaptation of field interventions, masks and hydroalcoholic gels at disposal of all, etc.).
-Regular communications from the CEO and Covid referent were broadcasted on the intranet, sent by emails and relayed by local managers to the non-connected employees.
+This study allowed them to monitor the corrective action plans undertook by the 17 entities detected as not aligned during 2018 biannual survey.
+This assessment enabled to identify 15 entities with new non-alignments, mainly related to the principles of working time and the prevention of violence and harassment although compliant with local regulations.
+The entities concerned undertook to implement corrective action plans which will be verified during the 5th survey launched in December 2021. - A legal representation letter is signed by each subsidiary's General Managers every year stating their compliance with the Charter and its principles. - A verification of the local deployment of the Charter is carried out by the Internal Audit Department when auditing subsidiaries. - Created in 2018 and supervised by the Executive Board, the Vigilance Committee ensures the proper management of Group extra-financial risks, including the correct implementation of the policies and action plans for dealing with the major extra-financial risks identified (including employees and suppliers non respect of human rights, and Health & Safety).
+In 2020, the Committee met three times.
+An online confidential vigilance alert system is in place and available to all employees since November 2018. - The signature of the Code of Conduct of Suppliers has reached 100% of Group key suppliers in 2020.
+This achievement is to be maintained in the following years. - A yearly evaluation and an audit every three years of key suppliers including human rights criteria are carried out.
+In 2020, 68% of key suppliers were evaluated and 59% of the key direct suppliers were audited.
+The figures have decreased this year, as evaluation and audit processes have had to be postponed due to the health crisis and related mobility restrictions.
+These measures are currently being expanded. - Particular actions were made in 2020 to manage Covid crisis and ensure all employees safety (see bullet point #9 on page 3 of this document for details)

-Public references: 2019 Registration Document (pdf pages 73-74; 82; 85-87; 332)
+Public references: 2020 Registration Document (pdf pages 78-79; 89-90; 92-93; 344)